 Recognize an Alumna/us for Their Service

-Each year, the College presents two service awards to alumni: the Arabella Carter Award and the Joseph Shane Award.
-If you know of an alum who you think exemplifies the qualities that these awards honor, please let us know about them, and include your own reasons for choosing this individual, by contacting Geoff Semenuk, associate director of Alumni Relations.
+Each year, the College presents three service awards to alumni: the Arabella Carter Community Service Award, the Joseph B. Shane '25 Alumni Service Award, and the Eugene M. Lang '38, H'81 Impact Award.
+If you know an alum who you think exemplifies the qualities these awards honor, please nominate them by sharing your own reasons for choosing this individual by contacting Lisa Shafer (firstname.lastname@example.org), senior director of Alumni and Parent Engagement.

 Do you know of a classmate or another Swarthmore alumnus/a who goes above and beyond the call of duty in his or her volunteer work?
 Honor them with a nomination for the Arabella Carter Award.

 Arabella Carter was one of the great unsung heroes who worked for peace and social justice in Philadelphia Yearly Meeting in the early 1900s.
 She never sought publicity or recognition for her work and was largely forgotten by all but Friends Historical Library archivists, who saw her hand in Quaker peace and social justice work over three decades.
 She appears to have received no monetary compensation for all these services, living simply on family money.

 The award, established in 1997 by the Alumni Council and presented each year at reunion, honors alumni who have made significant contributions as volunteers in their own communities or on a regional or national level.
 The Council hopes to honor alumni whose volunteer service is relatively unknown.

 - Joseph B. Shane '25 Alumni Service Award